 These reports can help you focus your marketing strategies more effectively.
 The best thing is that you can directly see the effect after starting a new marketing campaign.
 Did you get a lot of new traffic from Facebook?
 Or maybe a particular blog post brought in a raft of new visitors?
 Why are so many Europeans interested in your product, is it time to expand your focus?

 It’s hard to know how to market if you don’t know who you’re marketing to, and that’s exactly what analytics tell you.

 In the current market, there are many different analytics providers, and that isn’t likely to change in the near future.
 There are a lot of free sites, like Google Analytics, and paid services, like Adobe Omniture.

-The reason for the numerous options is that there is no right or wrong method to collecting analytics data.
-The reliability and accuracy varies from one system to another, and there is no definitive answer as to which service has the best approach.
+The reason for the numerous options is that there is no right or wrong method for collecting analytics data.
+The reliability and accuracy vary from one system to another, and there is no definitive answer as to which service has the best approach.

 Many analytics providers review log files, a procedure which can sometimes provide misleading results when tracking search engine bots visit a webpage and they are counted as human visitors.

 Unfortunately, none of these are completely accurate, but they’re useful for spotting trends and getting a good idea of how many people are visiting your site, and where they’re going.